CSCfi/csc-user-guide/docs/cloud/rahti/storage/persistent.md

 ```

 The example above will request a 1 GiB persistent storage that can be mounted in read-write
-mode by a single node.
+mode by a single pod.

 Persistent storage can be requested also via the web console.